forhadulislam/learn-go-with-examples/README.md

 ## Learn Go with examples

 Learn about go with real examples.
+This repo contains example codes for Go beginners.
+The examples provide a better understanding of using Go features.
 Here are the list of examples:

     1. Variables
     2. Slices & Maps